AIdevol/Aidevol/README.md

 ## 🚀 What I do

-- 💻 Currently working at [Your Current Company] as a [Your Position].
+- 💻 Currently working at @Weboappdiscovery as a Python developer.
-- 🌐 Building awesome [Web/Mobile/Desktop] applications with [Your Tech Stack].
+- 🌐 Building awesome Micorservice applications/ Data Pipelinings with Apache kafka and Various others technologies.
-- 🔍 Exploring the realms of [Any specific interests or technologies you are exploring].
+- 🔍 Exploring the realms of Artificial Intelligent.

-## 🌱 What I'm learning

-I believe in continuous learning, and right now, I'm diving into:
+Let's connect, collaborate, and build something amazing together.